 Common Name: Yacon Strawberry

-Polymnia edulis is a Perennial up to 1.00 metres tall.
+Polymnia edulis is a perennial plant that can grow up to 1.00 metres tall.

 S. America - Colombia, Ecuador, Peru in the Andes.